 The airhead vinyl repair kit has a thicker vinyl patch than the ones that you get at the pool shop.
 This is why I did a double-up layer repair job.

 Towable tube seam repair

 Towable tube seam repair is a little bit more difficult as you have to patch a seam that has irregular shapes.

 The process is the same as repairing holes in inflatables shown above apart from you use a long strip of the vinyl repair patch.

 It is best to use two or three layers of the vinyl patch as the seams take a lot of pressure.
-Each strip patch should be bigger than the previous.
+Especially if the vinyl strips are thin.
+Each strip patch should be bigger than the previous one.

 Make sure to leave 24 hours between each patch repair.
 So if you are doing three layers you will need to do it over 3 days.

 Of all the towable tube nylon cover failures that I have seen it is because of failed stitching.